macbre/analyze-css/README.md

 ## Metrics

+* **base64Length**: total length of base64-encoded data in CSS source (will warn about base64-encoded data bigger than 4 kB)
 * **comments**: number of comments in CSS source
 * **commentsLength**: length of comments content in CSS source
 * **complexSelectors**: number of complex selectors (consisting of more than three expressions, e.g. ``header ul li .foo``)